rfdonnelly/rfdonnelly.github.io-source/content/posts/using-tree-sitter-parsers-in-rust.md

 cc = "1.0" # <2>
 ```

-1. The Tree Sitter Rust bindings.
+1. The Tree-sitter Rust bindings.
 2. Library for compiling C code into a Rust binary.

-A Cargo build script is needed to build and link the parser into our Rust binary.
+A [Cargo build script] is needed to build and link the parser into the Rust binary.
 Create a `build.rs` build script with the contents:

 ```rust